nickdavidhaynes/alexa-whiskey-reviewer/README.md

 }
 ```

-The skill creator then builds a custom web service that consumes this json data and spits out the text for Alexa to recite back.
+This response provides some metadata about the request, but more importantly, tells us that the user's intent was `GetReview`, and that a slot called `dram` in that intent was filled with `Talisker 10`.
+Now what we need to do is build a custom web service that consumes this json data and spits out the text for Alexa to recite back.
 In this case, we would want the text to be: "The Talisker 10 is a respectable dram, with an average rating of 87.
 It's also an average-priced bottle at $59 for a fifth."

+## The Python code

+Now that we know roughly what the Alexa response object looks like, we can write some Python code to handle it and create some text for Alexa to respond with.

+The entry point to the code is `lambda_function.lambda_handler`.
+This function takes the json above and pulls out the intent name and slot values.
+Then, it looks up the data corresponding to the dram and issues a json response with some text describing that data.

+The data in `whiskey_data.json` is from the [reddit Whiskey Archive](https://docs.google.com/spreadsheets/d/1X1HTxkI6SqsdpNSkSSivMzpxNT-oeTbjFFDdEkXD30o/edit#gid=695409533), a big shared spreadsheet of review data from a number of whiskey subreddits like /r/scotch and /r/bourbon.
+I grabbed this data, cleaned it up a bit, and saved it into json format.
+Instead of making calls to an outside database to get info about the whiskey, we'll just package this json with our source code and ship it to our service.

+Next, we'll build the lambda service that will run this Python code.
+One important thing to note first, though - our Lambda will run a bare installation of Python 2.7.
+In other words, you have access to the standard library (plus [boto3](https://boto3.readthedocs.io/en/latest/) for interacting with other AWS resources), but that's it.
+You can't `pip install` packages.
+If you write code with dependencies on other PyPI packages, you'll either need to ship the entire dependency with your code or find a way to live without them.

 ## Building the Lambda service

 We'll use AWS Lambda to create the service that builds our output responses.
-Lambda AWS's serverless architecture platform - basically, you load a simple script into the service, and whenever the service endpoint is hit, your script is run against the input data.
+Lambda is AWS's serverless architecture platform - basically, you load a simple script into the service, and whenever the service endpoint is hit, your script is run against the input data.
 For small projects, this can be quite a bit cheaper and easier than managing a server.
 You also get a million free Lambda calls with the AWS free tier.

 If you don't already have an AWS account, create a new one.
 Make sure you're in the Northern Virginia region - as of Feb 2017, this is the only region hosting the Alexa service.